sigasi/sigasi_insights/content/manual/linting.md

 ## Severity of Linting checks

-The default way to configure the severity of the Sigasi Studio linting checks is to set their severity in the **Errors/Warnings** preference page.
+Sigasi Studio offers 2 ways of configuring the severity of linting checks.

+* For the entire workspace, through the **Window > Preferences** dialog as [described above](#configuring-the-severity-level).
-You can override these setting by creating a settings file for your projects.
+* You can override these setting by creating a settings file for your projects.
 In each project, you can override the coding rules settings.
 You can override rules for the **entire project**, for **folders** in the project, or for individual **files**.

 ## Errors/Warnings property page